jupytercalpoly/jupyterlab-code-snippets/docs/user/ux.rst

 * Drag code cell(s) to panel.
 * Highlight code and save as snippet.
 * Click plus button on panel to create a custom snippet.
+* Select cell(s) and use context menu to save all code within selection as snippet.
+* Select cell(s) and use keyboard shortcut (cmd-shift-A or ctrl-shift-A) to save all code within selection as snippet.

 Find snippet
 ^^^^^^^^^^^^